This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Medical malpractice is a legal term that refers to a situation in which medical negligence harms a patient.
 In the case of cerebral palsy, there are plenty of mistakes a doctor or other professional might make that could trigger brain damage and contribute to a diagnosis of cerebral palsy.

-For instance, if your doctor failed to track fetal distress during delivery and realize that a C-section was necessary, your child suffers.
-You can start a lawsuit to get justice for the harm and to recover monetary damages.
+For instance, if your doctor failed to track fetal distress during delivery and realize that a C-section was necessary, your child could develop brain damage, which could lead to cerebral palsy.

 Discrimination and Disability Rights